-The digital sector is crucial to ensuring a strong recovery from the COVID-19 pandemic.
+The digital sector is crucial to ensuring a strong recovery from the COVID-19 pandemic and building a sustainable future that supports people and businesses.
 The new multiannual financial framework (MFF) ensures that it has the support to do so.
-Paving the way are instruments such as the Digital Europe programme and Connecting Europe Facility.
-And, programmes such as Horizon and Creative Europe bring even more support to the digital world.
+It includes instruments and funding programmes such as:

 The entire budget of the new MFF stands at €1.21 trillion.
 In addition, the Commission proposed a new recovery instrument called Next Generation EU.
 This is worth €806.9 billion and will run from 2021-2024.
 Next Generation EU will feed into some of the digital strands.
 For example, the digital strand of the Invest EU programme.

-The Digital Europe programme (DEP) is the central programme for digital in the MFF.
+The Digital Europe programme (DIGITAL) is the central programme for digital in the MFF.
 It aims to accelerate economic recovery and drive the digital transformation of Europe.

 The Digital Europe Programme will strengthen investments in a range of areas, including: